Eat That Hedge!

 From the WaldenEffect.org

-How do I plant my Nanking Cherry?
-Since Nanking Cherries are shrubs or small trees reaching between nine and fifteen feet tall and wide, they should be planted about fifteen feet apart.
-Alternatively, they can be planted four feet apart and trimmed into a hedge.
-Be sure to plant more than one Nanking Cherry for cross-pollination.
-Place them in an area with full sun and well-drained soil.8)http://www.waldeneffect.org/blog/Nanking_Cherry:_Prunus_tomentosa/
+Nanking Cherries are shrubs or small trees growing 9-15 in full sun and well-drained soil.
+Plant 15 feet apart for trees, or 4 feet apart for hedges.
+You’ll need to plant more than one Nanking Cherry for cross-pollination.
+Place them in an area with full sun and well-drained soil.9)https://www.waldeneffect.org/blog/Nanking_Cherry:_Prunus_tomentosa/

 More Edible Hedges